hryuk/react-awesome-router/README.md

 ];
 ```

-A react hook is provided to access router capabilities anywhere inside the Router component:
+A react hook is provided to access router resources anywhere inside the Router component.

+> Note that you can only use the hook on components that are children of the component wrapped by Router:

 ```js
 import { useLocation } from 'react-awesome-router';